monikas89/Hangman/README.md

 ## Setup
 To run this project, download entire repository.
-You can also insert your CSV files with words or phrases to the directory 'Category' (words have to be stored in column "Name")
+You can also insert your CSV files with words or phrases to the directory 'csv_files' (words have to be stored in column "Name")